yellowmessenger/documentation/docs/updates/2022/july.md

 ---

-## 1. **Studio**
+## 1. **Automation**

-#### 1.1 Restructured Studio navigation as per the usage flow
+#### 1.1 Restructured Automation navigation as per the usage flow

-All options in the Studio navigation are reordered according to the user flow.
+All options in the Automation navigation are reordered according to the user flow.
 This makes it more convenient for you to navigate between the options sequentially when configuring a bot.

 #### 1.2 Autocomplete suggestions for bot users